 gs 0x0 0

-But these are just numbers.
-We need to help gdb put some meaning behind them.
+But those are just integers.
+We need to tell gdb how to interpret them.

 Note, that some of the numbers above clearly look like memory addresses.
 We can ask gdb to interpret the value of a CPU register as a pointer to some data type.
-We know, that most of CPython runtime data structures are PyObject's, that store information on the actual type internally (e.g. ->ob_type->tp_name field contains a type name encoded as a C-string).
+We know that most of CPython runtime data structures are PyObject’s which store information about the actual type internally (e.g. the ->ob_type->tp_name field contains the type name encoded as a C-string).

-So what we'll do is try to cast the value of each CPU register to PyObject* and see if we can find anything useful:
+So what we will do is try casting the value of each CPU register to PyObject* and see if we can find anything useful:

 (gdb) p ((PyObject*) $rax)->ob_type->tp_name